ShaunCurtis/Blazr.Sitebuilder/Blazr.Sitebuilder.Builder/Source/Stories/Clean-Design-Template-for-Blazor/Clean-Design-Blazor-Template-UI.md

 ### WeatherForecastList

-`WeatherForecastList.razor` is a re-usable compoinent containing all the code from `FetchData`.
+`WeatherForecastList.razor` is a re-usable component containing all the code from `FetchData`.
 The component:

 1. Injects the View Service.
 2. Uses a local reference to the View Service to handklle nullable issues.